 Kick Ass Dirty Boogie and Garage Rock N Roll

-reeking of smokey bars and beer drenched floors.
+reeking of old smokey bars and sweat drenched floors.

 SHAKE 'EM UP!!!

 A true force to be reckoned with live and what the term 'Power Trio' was meant to represent.

 THE ELECTRIC SHAKES - If the MC5 had a baby, raised it on Bon Scott's AC/DC and some downtuned Heavy Boogie, and let it run feral looking for a party.

 LYNCHBURG - GUITAR/VOCALS *** THUNDERBEARD - BASS/B.VOCALS *** J.B - DRUMS

 Why not treat yourself to some of the digital records you know, flac or mp3.

 so it’s not something you can put in a jukebox but these four tracks sure do rock and fuckin’ roll.

 From the garage fuzz of the catchy ‘Phoney High’ Electric Shakes have got it going on.